 That said, many folks are intimidated by serving scallops at home, considering these seafood treasures more of a fancy restaurant food.
 From buying to cooking, let’s learn why these pan-seared scallops with citrus glaze should be part of your regular meal plan rotation.

-If you want to make pan seared scallops with a citrus glaze, you need a sear.
-Pale, rubbery scallops won’t do – and they will be no fun to eat.
+If you want to make pan-seared scallops with a citrus glaze, you need a sear.
+Pale, rubbery scallops are just a buzz kill.

 Dry scallops are fresh, sweet, and briny.
 Their flesh is translucent.
 And you won’t find a pool of milky white liquid around them.
 They tend to spoil quicker and cost more.
 But they’re well worth the extra price if you want to avoid scallops that are weighed down with STP and water.

 That said, if wet scallops are all you can come by, you can extract the liquid by first salting them for 15 minutes and rinsing well.
 Then you can make the call if you enjoy the flavor of the resulting scallops.

 Scallops can be labeled with many names that don’t necessarily indicate a specific size or weight (apart from “jumbo scallops”).
 These descriptives usually tell you where they were harvested ( bay scallops, sea scallops) or how they were harvested (day boat scallops or diver scallops).

 Like shrimp, scallops are measured by a number that looks like a fraction indicating how many there are per pound.
 20/30 is about 20-30 scallops in a pound – the smaller the number range the larger the scallops are.
 You may also see size U/10 or U/15, meaning under 10 or under 15 scallops per pound.
 U/10 scallops are typically the biggest ones available.